knative/docs/docs/serving/installing-cert-manager.md

     rm v${CERT_MANAGER_VERSION}.tar.gz
     ```

-## Completing the installation and configuration
+## Completing the Knative configuration for TLS support

-To complete the cert-manager installation and configuration, continue to one of the following topics:
+Before you can use a TLS certificate for secure connections, you must finish configuring Knative:

 - **Manual**: If you installed cert-manager to manually obtain certificates, continue to the following topic
-  for instructions about creating a Kubernetes secret: [Manually adding a TLS certificate](./using-an-ssl-cert.md#manually-adding-a-tls-certificate)
+  for instructions about creating a Kubernetes secret: [Manually adding a TLS certificate](./using-an-tls-cert.md#manually-adding-a-tls-certificate)

 - **Automatic**: If you installed cert-manager to use for automatic certificate provisioning, continue to the following topic
   to enable that feature: [Enabling automatic TLS certificate provisioning in Knative](./using-auto-tls.md)